 Research has been conducted on the concept of understanding the management of emotion, the process on how emotions are felt or expressed.

-What’s known is there’s a sequence of events which occurs once our emotions are notified and activated.
+What’s known is there’s a sequence of events which occurs once our emotions are notified and activated in the brain.

 This once a certain situation or event captures our attention, which forces us to appraise and react to the situation.

-This emotional response results from how we take inventory of our experiences in the past, and then compare it to this current event.
+This emotional response results from how we take inventory of our experiences in the past, and compare it to the current event.
 Then the laughter if it’s appropriate, will be instinctive.

-Most of the emotional responses are usually accurate and doesn’t require any type of regulation.
+Most of our emotional responses are usually accurate, and doesn’t require any type of regulation.

 If the emotion is appropriate, and if it helps make you feel better, then there’s no need to alter how you react to that specific impulse.